weiz9762/java-independent-study/entries/entry01.md

 ---

-### Project Idea
+### Project Ideas

-Mr. Mueller told us to think of something we want to do before we chose our topic.
+My software class Mr. Mueller told us to think of something we want to do before we chose our topic.
 Okay, let's be honest, I didn't know what to do at all!
 When he was talking to Xiurong, Jennifer, and Travis in the class about their project idea, all I hope is that he is not coming for me afterward!
 Anyway, I spent some time thinking about what I want to do and if it can be achieved by Java.
 I know for the fact that I want to do a game, either original or remake.
 Some ideas that I had were
 + Some basic Java game (Tetris, Pacman)
 + Dota 2 Autochess (Since they are so popular now compared to the "real" Dota 2 TGC game a.k.a Artifact)
-+ Pokemon (Sherzod claimed that he never played it before, maybe just remake one so he can have some childhood experiences)
++ Pokémon (My classmate Sherzod claimed that he never played it before, maybe just remake one so he can have some childhood experiences)
 + Telefang (A game that is similar to Pokemon, but it never become popular, but that's my favorite game in my childhood)

 I know for the fact that they can all be achieved by Java, it's a matter of time.
 While I continue to explore Java, I will think about how to make an MVP, and also other possible ideas.

 ---
-### Learning and processing
+### Learning and Processing

 I started with just googling lesson about Java, watched some YouTube video.
 But I realized that they are not the best option for me because 1) some of the lessons is outdated because Java updated quite frequently 2) reading bunch of code documentation is just not the best way for me to learn something.
 Therefore, I came across Udemy, and use a Java course taught by Tim Buchalka.
 I used IntelliJ to do all my Java coding as suggested by Tim.
 The first week is all about learning the basic, and a lot of the syntax looks very familiar, and below are the notes regarding syntax I organized.